Vintagemotors/userscript-go-focus-self/README.md

 ### Installation
 Click "View raw" on [GoFocusSelf.js](https://github.com/Vintagemotors/userscript-go-focus-self/blob/master/GoFocusSelf.js) and then install with your UserScript manager.

+### Compatibility
+Confirmed working on InterWebPPC!
+Also works on Firefox 123.
+Other versions not tested but it's *probably* fine.

 ### Features
 This UserScript is different than simply pressing Tab to move the focus to the webpage's form controls.